lirantal/docker/docs/userguide/containers/dockerrepos.md

 > **Note:**
 > Your authentication credentials will be stored in the `~/.docker/config.json`
 > authentication file in your home directory.
+> For Windows users, those credentials will be stored in `$HOME/.docker/config.json`

 ## Searching for images